Flying a kite is outside and social distanced already. So when your stir-crazy kids tell you that they’re bored, you can tell them to go fly a kite!

 10 thumbs up.
-Pile the kids into the station wagon for 5:20pm drive-in movie showings.
+Pile the kids into the station wagon for socially distant drive-in movie showings.
+BYO movie treats.

-Children’s Fairyland is a storybook theme park for children under age 8 located on the shore of Lake Merritt in Oakland.
-Expect a mini-size fantasy world straight out of 1950 with kid-sized rides and fairytale sets.
+Reopening with some limitations: Children’s Fairyland is a beloved storybook theme park for kids under age 8 at Lake Merritt in Oakland.

 As of April 2021, both playgrounds are open!
 Come check out the fabulous new play structures and play spaces.